In-Memory vs Disk Storage: Tactical Patterns for DuckDB Spatial Workflows

 Memory Allocation & Thread Configuration

 DuckDB Spatial inherits the core engine’s memory management model: it allocates contiguous blocks for columnar vectors, spills intermediate results to a temporary directory when thresholds are breached, and parallelizes spatial operators across available cores.
-In production, you must explicitly bound these behaviors using SET commands (replacing legacy PRAGMA syntax in v0.9+):
+In production, bound these behaviors explicitly:

 -- Production memory & thread configuration